rossajmcd/tech-radar/internal-advice/design-guidelines/hypermedia-controls.md

 The [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html#level3) is a good entry point into what HATEOAS is.

-We represent links on MDTP using the HAL message format.
+We represent links on the customer facing APIs using the HAL message format.

 A good example of an almost HATEOAS API being used in the wild is  [Paypal](https://developer.paypal.com/docs/api/overview/)